PaoloGiraudi/push-app/README.md

 Push App is built using React Router.

-The page to add pushups is hidden and only the admin (me) can add a session.
+The add-pushups-page is hidden and only the admin (me) can add a new session.

 I use Firebase for the `auth()` process.